huggingface/transformers/examples/pytorch/question-answering/QAT-qdqbert/README.md

 Use `--recalibrate-weights` to calibrate the weight ranges according to the quantizer axis.
 Use `--quant-per-tensor` for per tensor quantization (default is per channel).
 Recalibrating will affect the accuracy of the model, but the change should be minimal (< 0.5 F1).

-## Benchmark the INT8 ONNX model inference with TensorRT using dummy input
+### Benchmark the INT8 QAT ONNX model inference with TensorRT using dummy input

 ```
 trtexec --onnx=QAT-qdqbert/model.onnx --explicitBatch --workspace=16384 --int8 --fp16 --shapes=input_ids:64x128,attention_mask:64x128,token_type_ids:64x128 --verbose
 ```

-## Evaluate the INT8 ONNX model inference with TensorRT
+### Evaluate the INT8 QAT ONNX model inference with TensorRT

 ```
 python3 QAT-qdqbert/evaluate-hf-trt-qa.py \